tsierocinski/assignment/README.md

 The database schema can be found here: https://gemini.readthedocs.io/en/latest/content/database_schema.html

 # Requirements
-- To have Docker CE installed (preferably on a linux/unix host): https://docs.docker.com/install/linux/docker-ce/binaries/
+- To have Docker CE installed (preferably on a linux/unix host, since the intruction below are in bash): https://docs.docker.com/install/linux/docker-ce/binaries/
 - Some diskspace the system, dependencies and database will require about 28Gb.

 # Cloning the repository: